 “Being a primary sponsor of a team costs $350,000 to $500,000 per race, although corporations can usually cut a deal to sponsor a team for a full season.”

-It’s a hefty chunk of cash, but this is also a 20-year old who has plenty of time to grow, and one that has been plastered all over the headlines, from Sports Illustrated, to ESPN, to Fox Sports.
+It’s a hefty chunk of cash, but this is also a 20-year old who has plenty of time to grow.
+Bayne is also a figure that has been plastered all over the headlines, from SI, to ESPN, to Fox Sports.

 Exposure – hello?